UnrealArtOptimization/minimal-mistakes/book/process/measuring-performance.md

 ### Stat InitViews

 It helps with measuring the cost and effectiveness of occlusion and frustum culling.
 Both of them are techniques used by game engines to improve performance.
 They dynamically hide meshes that would be invisible from the camera's position anyway.
-Contents of this stat output, as well as the culling itself, are discussed thoroughly in [an article by Tim Hobson](http://timhobsonue4.snappages.com/culling-visibilityculling.htm).
+Contents of this stat output, as well as the culling itself, are discussed thoroughly in [{{ icon_link }} an article by Tim Hobson](http://timhobsonue4.snappages.com/culling-visibilityculling.htm).

 * __View Visibility__, __Occlusion Cull__.
 Cost of performing culling.
 * __Processed primitives__.
 All objects that were considered, before culling.